Lessstuck/hyperbolic/README.md

 Like most of the world's music, so-called Euclidean rhythms repeat patterns over one or more bars.
 This algorithm is non-Euclidean in the sense that the overall rhythmic pattern never repeats.
 The title of the piece continues the wordplay, since a hyperbolic space is non-Euclidean - and it is no hyperbole to suggest this piece will never be finished; completion is asymptotic.

+This code is open-source under the MIT license, but the resulting music is ©2022 L.Stuck